0x4c6565/goddns/README.md

 # goddns
-A simple WIP DDNS server/client that I built for use on my Pi at home
+A simple DDNS server/client that I built for use on my Pi at home (WIP)